Microbiological Food

 Expert Support

-Direct access to technical managers for result interpretation and problem-solving.
+Direct access to technical managers for result interpretation, root-cause work, and HACCP integration.

 What does Aerobic Plate Count (APC) indicate in food testing?

-APC measures the total bacterial population in a sample.
-It serves as a key indicator of overall quality, freshness, and sanitation effectiveness, though it does not identify specific pathogens.
+APC measures the total mesophilic aerobic bacterial population in a sample.
+It is a key indicator of overall quality, freshness, and sanitation effectiveness, but it does not identify specific pathogens.

 Why are Coliforms and E. coli tested separately?

 Coliforms indicate general sanitation hygiene.
-Generic E. coli is a specific subset of coliforms found in feces; its presence indicates direct contamination and a higher risk of pathogens like Salmonella or E. coli O157.
+Generic E. coli is a specific subset of coliforms found in feces; its presence indicates direct fecal contamination and elevates the probability that pathogens such as Salmonella or E. coli O157 may also be present.

 What are acceptable limits for Yeast and Mold in food?

 Limits vary by product type.
 High counts can cause spoilage, off-flavors, and reduced shelf life.
-We help interpret results based on industry standards for your specific food category.
+We help interpret results against industry standards specific to your product category.

 Does a low APC result guarantee the food is safe?

-No. APC measures general quality.
-Specific pathogens like Listeria or Salmonella can be present in low numbers even if the total bacterial count is low, requiring specific pathogen testing for safety.
+No. APC measures general quality, not pathogen status.
+Specific pathogens like Listeria or Salmonella can be present in low numbers even when total bacterial count is low — pathogen-specific testing is required for true safety verification.

 How often should hygiene monitoring be performed?

-Testing frequency depends on production volume and risk.
-We recommend a regular schedule (e.g., per batch or weekly) and increased testing after any process changes or sanitation incidents to ensure consistent control.
+Frequency depends on production volume and risk profile.
+We recommend a regular cadence (per batch, per shift, or weekly) and increased testing immediately following any process changes or sanitation incidents.

 What is the turnaround time for standard hygiene tests?

-Using rapid Petrifilm™ or Compact Dry methods, we typically provide results for APC, Coliforms, and E. coli within 24-48 hours.
-Yeast and Mold testing generally requires a 48-72 hour incubation period.
+Using rapid Petrifilm™ or Compact Dry methods, we typically deliver results for APC, Coliforms, and E. coli within 24–48 hours.
+Yeast & Mold requires a 48–72 hour incubation that cannot be rushed biologically.

-Validate your sanitation protocols with accredited microbiological testing.
+Validate your sanitation protocols with FDA LAAF-recognized indicator-organism testing.

 Scroll to Top